2022 ABN AMRO Rotterdam – Singles

-Félix Auger-Aliassime defeated Stefanos Tsitsipas in the final, 6–4, 6–2.
-It was his maiden ATP Tour singles title, following eight runner-up finishes in prior finals.
+Félix Auger-Aliassime defeated Stefanos Tsitsipas in the final, 6–4, 6–2 to win the singles tennis title at the 2022 Rotterdam Open.
+It was his first ATP Tour singles title, following eight runner-up finishes in prior finals.

 Andrey Rublev was the defending champion, but lost in the semifinals to Auger-Aliassime.
 Rublev reached his 11th consecutive quarterfinal at an ATP 500 tournament.